Benchmarking Self-Supervised Learning Methods for Accelerated MRI Reconstruction: SSIBench - a benchmark for self-supervised imaging

-Finally, Multi-Operator Imaging (MOI) \cite{tachella_unsupervised_2022} leverages the fact that the image set is seen through multiple operators $\A_i$ by drawing a random operator $\tilde\A\sim\mathcal{A}$ at each forward pass to learn in the null-space:
+\textbf{Learning from multiple operators}\quad These approaches leverage the fact that the image training set is seen through multiple $\A_i\sim\mathcal{A}$, where $\mathcal{A}$ is the operator set of same order as the mask set $\lvert\mathcal{M}\rvert={n\choose m}$.
+Multi-Operator Imaging \citep{tachella_unsupervised_2022} leverages this by drawing a random operator $\tilde\A\sim\mathcal{A}$ at each forward pass and regularises the MC loss with another loss that encourages consistency of $\ft$ over $\A_i$, shown to theoretically enable the function to learn in the null-space: